spack/spack-tutorial-container/GITLAB_SETUP.md

 generated workload to a `DOWNSTREAM_CI_REPO` (usually the same repo, but it's up to you).
-So as soon as the "pre-ci" phase (job generation) completes successfully, Gitlab will report success to your PR, and it will become mergeable.
+So as soon as the "pre-ci" phase (job generation) completes successfully, Gitlab will report success to your PR, and it will become mergeable (not ideal, since the main workflow of building all your environment specs very likely hasn't completed).

-Sometimes it seems to take Gitlab awhile to notice your new PR or a commit you've pushed to a PR branch.
+Another issue is that sometimes it seems to take Gitlab awhile to notice your new PR or a commit you've pushed to a PR branch.
 If this happens, you can try asking Gitlab to refresh the mirrored repository manually.
 To do this, navigate to the "Repository" section of your Gitlab project settings and expand the "Mirroring repositories" section.
 At the bottom of that section, you should find your linked external GitHub repo, and on the right is a button allowing you to "Update now".

 <kbd><img src="./images/refresh-mirrored-repo.png" alt="Update mirrored repo" title="Update mirrored repo" /></kbd>